 Each family of theme parks will have their own name for this pass, but they accomplish the same goal: to give people with disabilities or special needs access to rides that would otherwise be prohibitive in some way.

-For an ostomate, rides aren’t necessarily a problem (see my article on how to enjoy amusement parks HERE), but standing in line for 1-2 hours can be impossible to someone with an active stoma.
+For an ostomate, rides aren’t necessarily a problem (see my article on how to enjoy amusement parks HERE), but standing in line for 1-2 hours can be impossible for someone with an active stoma.

 Although I’ve been able to enjoy many rides at my local amusement park (Canada’s Wonderland), I’ve skipped several rides because I knew I couldn’t wait in line without having to empty my pouch midway through.